 Every day, after coming back home, list down all the expenses incurred.
 Check if you are within your budget or have exceeded it somewhere.
 This will allow you to take corrective measures and ensure that you save money by the end of the month.

 Remember, saving money requires a lot of dedication and persistence.
+Though saving money from salary is not as easy as expected but with the right plan, you can.
 It will not be an easy journey as every time you stop yourself from spending on something you want, you will have to fight your desires.
 Keep the bigger picture in mind.
 Visualize yourself living a fuller life 15 years down the line.
 Think about things that you would want to do once you have saved enough and don’t have to worry about your future anymore.
 Stick to your savings plan and make this year the year that turned your finances around.
 Good Luck!